EDS1706/Telegram-News-Scraping/README.md

 ```
 check_update() can update your news_dict.json file and add new news

 After all this.
-You can run bot.py and let's test
+You can run bot.py and let's test.
+Send bot /start